ChunHLi/ProjectMMBN/README.md

   - PAs are essentially super-mega-OP chips.
   - The chips MUST be in the correct order to work.
   - The three chips will be removed and replaced with the PA.
+- After beating the enemy, the game will close.
+To play again you will need to re-run the program.

 Program Advances
 Sword -> Wide Sword -> Long Sword = Life Sword